The Battalion Excursion—the Coast & Mountain Ridges of North Central New Guinea

 Article by Tom Rozman (With Lieutenant Colonel (Ret) Robert W. Rozman)

 The battalion had entered the South Pacific Theater in the early summer of 1942 in response to Imperial Japanese movement into the Solomon Islands.
 Its initial introduction to tactical operations had been as part of a relieving force on Guadalcanal where it patrolled the island’s ridges to locate and ferret out any stay behind Japanese troops.
 It had then experienced several following assault landings and very heavy combat operations suffering significant losses.
 The fighting on New Georgia to seize Munda Airstrip particularly had taken a toll.

 The battalion had been refitting in New Zealand after the New Georgia operations.
 The refit had been cut short in response to a developing situation hundreds of miles further north.
-The battalion and its parent regiment and division had been sped north as a “fire brigade” to help stabilize a desperate situation on an island.
+The battalion and its parent regiment and division had been sped north as a “fire brigade” to help stabilize a desperate situation on a major island, New Guinea.

 An earlier Japanese initiative had attempted to seize a key objective and threaten Australia.
 The Japanese field army conducting this operation had been repulsed.
 Developments over months had taken a turn and were shaping in a direction that could allow the allied forces to destroy or seriously damage this Japanese field army on the island.